Figuring out when catfish actively want to load up on your presented baits is something all catfish anglers want to know.

 Learn to locate the catfish in their daytime spots in the covered areas with heavy brush and heavy snags that can sometimes be a pain to cast near or try and Fish on.

-You will be surprised if you can learn to actively locate the catfish using technology that I mentioned in many other blog post will help dramatically.
+You will be surprised if you can learn to actively locate the catfish using technology that I mentioned in many other blog posts will help dramatically.
 With technology such as a Deeper Sonar Pro+ you will have enough valuable information to locate covered areas, water structure, rock ledges and other underwater debris.

 Now it’s the pain in the butt casting and rigging your pole and reel correctly to target these spots. y